This post is part of the series “Four Hymns of Christmas”

 Then Elizabeth says this same Mary’s going to come visit.
 How long?
 Well, just until the baby arrives.
 Three months?
 Yes, Zechariah, three months.

 Now, there’s no good reason John the Baptist had to be born by Mary’s cousin.
 Matthew and Luke both give these tremendous genealogies for Jesus, demonstrating His claim to the throne on both His mother’s side and Joseph’s side.
-But there are no prophecies about John’s family, and no genealogies to support them.
+But while there are prophecies about John, there are no prophecies about John’s family, and no genealogies to support them.
 Just Zechariah, of the division of Abijah, and his wife Elizabeth, of the daughters of Aaron.
 Priests on both sides, to be sure, but nothing like the lineage of Christ.

 But I believe God had His reasons for making them related, among them that Mary needed help, and not just from Elizabeth.